 A typical mid-level tour budget, including flights, should run between $200 – $300 (USD) per day.
 Small group and custom group travel always be more expensive as the operator cannot negotiate prices down.

-Backpacking in Europe and North America will still costs $50-$100 / day whereas is Asia, parts of Africa and Latina America can be half that …
+Backpacking in Europe and North America still costs $50-$100 / day whereas in Asia, parts of Africa and Latina America can be half that …